attcs/Octree/README.md

 * Naming
   * Container types have "C" postfix (e.g.: core `OctreeBox`'s container is `OctreeBoxC`).
   * `Map` named aliases are declared for `std::unordered_map` geometry containers (e.g.: `QuadtreeBoxMap`, `OctreeBoxMap`, `OctreeBoxMapC`).
 Non-`Map` named aliases uses `std::span`, which is compatible with `std::vector`, `std::array` or any contigous container.
-  * `s` means adjustable `SPLIT_DEPTH_INCREASEMENT` for box-types.
+  * `s` means adjustable `DO_SPLIT_PARENT_ENTITIES` for box-types.
 * If `int` is preferred for indexing instead of `std::size_t`, declare `#define ORTHOTREE_INDEX_T__INT`.
 * Bounding box-based solution stores item id in the parent node if it is not fit into any child node.
-Using `SPLIT_DEPTH_INCREASEMENT` template parameter, these boxes can be splitted then placed on the deeper level of the tree.
-The `SPLIT_DEPTH_INCREASEMENT` default is 2 and this split method is applied by default.
+Using `DO_SPLIT_PARENT_ENTITIES` template parameter, these boxes can be splitted and placed on the first child level of the node.
+The `DO_SPLIT_PARENT_ENTITIES` default is `true`, it is applied by default.
 * Edit functions are available but not recommended to fully build the tree with them.
 * If less element is collected in a node than the max element then the child node won't be created.
 * The underlying container is a hash-table (`std::unordered_map`) under 16D, which only stores the id-s and the bounding box of the child nodes.